numbersprotocol/android-info-snapshot/README.md

 > Remember to give permissions (e.g. `Manifest.permission.ACCESS_FINE_LOCATION`) before calling `snap()` to avoid security exception.

+You can see an Android example project [here](./app/src/main/java/io/numbers/infosnapshot/MainActivity.kt).

 ## Installation

 Add the JitPack repository to your build file.
 Add it in your root build.gradle at the end of repositories.